the coup in Burma: when bad things happen to good Buddhists:

 the coup in Burma

-During the early morning hours this past Monday, February 1, in the cover of darkness, the Burmese military executed an obviously well planned and smooth take over of the democratically elected Burmese government.
+During the early morning hours this past Monday, February 1, in the cover of darkness, the Burmese military executed an obviously well planned and smooth take over of the democratically elected Burmese government–another coup in Burma.

 President Win Myint and State Counselor Aung San Suu Kyi (henceforth ASSK) were detained, along with ministers and their deputies and members of Parliament.
 Two days later, the military justified its detention of ASSK by charging her for the possession of illegally imported walkie talkies!